lioarce01/marl-drone-swarm-pretraining/README.md

-# swarm-ml-pretrain
+# swarm-ml-rl

-Pretraining a multi-agent reinforcement learning (MARL) model for cooperative quadcopter swarm control in simulation.
+Multi-agent reinforcement learning (MARL) model for cooperative quadcopter swarm control in simulation.
 The goal is a transferable actor policy that can be deployed on real drones.

 ## Task